olivaw448/olivaw-toolbox/README.md

 ** All tools works locally in your browser **
 Without additional requests to other services/systems

-1. Telegram Chat Parser - find string in exported chat (any format JSON/HTML file)
+1. Chat Export Parser - find string in exported chat.
+Telegram/WhatsApp
 2. Convert docker inspect (commnad output) to docker compose yaml
 3. Excel Owner Finder IP/domain/string + if you need to find what system were affected with vulnerabilities per Team/Product